 (Settings Menu – General Settings)

-The Writing Settings section contains a powerful and frequently overlooked automated traffic notification systems available to WordPress site owners …
+The Writing Settings area contains one of the most important and often overlooked automated traffic notification systems available to WordPress site owners …

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have intentionally chosen to discourage search engines from indexing your site, then your site will automatically notify the list of services entered into the Update Services section
+Unless you or your webmaster have specifically configured your settings to prevent search engines from indexing your site, then your site will automatically ping the services entered into the Update Services text area

-With an ‘out of the box’ WordPress installation, this section includes only one entry …
+By default, when WordPress is installed, this section lists only one entry …

 You can notify dozens of update services automatically with WordPress …